Ilaggerz/Cash_Payment_Receipt/README.md

 ## Tools required for this project
 1. XAMPP
-    * Apache - PHP usage
+    * Apache - for php usage
-    * Mysql - Databse usage
+    * Mysql
 2. VsCode
     * github extensions

 ## Important Notes:
 1. Dont convert html to php for the time being i cant open the files in my local server if its in php. -C
 2. I created a 2nd branch for my php files but my front end guy will still handle the design. -V
+3. Pls. dont merge yet the 2 branches until final touches of this project are done. -V

 ### Updates here: